Right-angle PCB Traces: It’s Time to Kill the MythsBy ZM Peterson • Dec 27, 2019

 There is a related, legitimate claim that should be considered, which relates to the electric field produced from right-angle PCB traces.
 The higher field emitted from these traces means larger creepage and clearance distances should be used in high voltage design.
 Because the field is higher, dielectric breakdown between two conductors is easier, thus the high voltage isolation distance between two points should be increased.
 This is the only legitimate objectection to right-angle PCB traces.

-By now it should be clear; the problems with right-angle PCB traces are mythical and should not receive attention unless you are working at high voltage.
+By now it should be clear; the problems with right-angle PCB traces are mythical and should not receive attention unless you are working at high voltage or with frequencies at 100's of GHz.
 Unfortunately, some of these design myths just won’t go away anytime soon, but we’ll be here to try and shed light on the truth.

 At NWES, we help innovators understand all aspects of their most advanced technical problems.
 If you're looking for a cutting-edge PCB design service bureau and thought leadership marketing services, contact NWES for a consultation.